jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

     ```

   - <ins>**Thread Group**</ins>
-    - Java provides a convenient way to group multiple threads in a single object.
+    - Its required to group multiple threads in a single object.

     - Using this, we can suspend, resume or interrupt group of threads by a single method call.